 8. The Syringe Method

-9. See if it’s Available as A Transdermal Medication
+9. See If It’s Available as A Transdermal Medication

-Many liquid medications are also available in a transdermal form, and these are much easier to administer.
-You give your cat a transdermal medication by applying it to their skin, most often to the inside of their ears.
+Some medications are also available in a transdermal form, and these are much easier to administer.
+You give your cat transdermal medication by applying it to their skin, most often to the inside of their ears.
 Most cat owners prefer this method, but not all medications are available, and there may also be an additional cost to get it in this form.Your vet can inform you if the medication your cat needs is available in this form.

 We hope you have enjoyed reading over this short guide and found the answers you needed.
 If we have helped you nurse your cat back to health, please share this guide to giving your cat medicine on Facebook and Twitter.

 Featured Image Credit: Creative Cat Studio, Shutterstock